Recurse Center: Week 3

 šŸ’€ ā€œImpossible Stuff Dayā€ felt like a hackathon day inside of a hackathon retreat.
 My ā€œimpossibleā€ (or at least, ambitious) goal: build a small town on the web with LLM-powered NPCs that visitors can interact with.
 I spent the day learning Phaser 3External link icon and diving into concepts like tilesets and sprites.
 Two tutorials later, I had a charming Pokemon-style map that sparked my nostalgia.
 I really enjoyed the concept of the day and the day itself, which is a bit surprising for me because I am the perfectionist/completionist type!

 šŸ¤” The interrupted flow in this week allowed me to reflect more about RC itself.
 Turns out that thereā€™s this weight that Iā€™m carrying ā€“ the sense that this might be my once-in-a-lifetime opportunity to fully focus on exactly what I want to make with code.
-While Recursers do return, the financial reality of taking more time away from work, especially with the aforementioned young family, makes that feel unlikely.
+While Recursers do return, the financial reality of taking more time away from work/earning, especially with the aforementioned young family, makes a return feel unlikely.
 But as another batch-mate put it, perhaps thereā€™s a way to convert programming for joy into financial freedomā€¦ (to be continued)

 šŸ“† The faculty-led ā€œReflect & Unblockā€ workshop offered a potential way towards making the most of my time here: intentionally scheduling social days vs. deep work days ahead of time.
 Itā€™s a strategy to hopefully prevent reverting to my pre-RC work hermit tendencies, while still making space for focused work.
 Because as much as I want to dive deep into my projects, I donā€™t want to lose the ā€œlearning generouslyā€ aspect that makes the RC community special.